 When the national state of emergency prompted by the coronavirus pandemic is ended, the lifted regulations will be enacted once again.
 But there is no clear idea as to when that will happen.
 Even as some states prepare to reopen nonessential businesses, others are struggling to contain the virus’s spread, so the national order will likely stay in place for much longer.

 In the meantime, keep an eye out for commercial trucks when you are driving during the quarantine.
-You might be safe in assuming that the truck driver behind the wheel is exhausted and/or hauling more freight than normal, two issues that dramatically increase their chances of causing a truck accident.
+You might be safe in assuming that the truck driver behind the wheel is exhausted and/or hauling more freight than normal, two issues that dramatically increase their chances of causing a truck accident that can result in serious injuries.
 Try to give big rigs plenty of space if you can.
 Use nonadjacent lanes, do not tailgate, and even use an alternative route if possible.

 Explore Your Legal Options After a Crash